 Have you ever had any memorable baking disasters?
 Have you managed to fix a mishap, without anyone knowing?
 Do you have any to ‘fix’ tips?
 Please share them?

-If you like this Luscious Lemon Bundt Cake then you will enjoy these:
+If you like the recipe for this Luscious Lemon Bundt Cake then you will may also enjoy these:

 Baking Bundt cakes is so easy as the bundt pan creates the cake shape as it bakes.
 So if you are like me and not very confident at decorating cakes, bundt pans are the answer!
 While the cakes included in this post all have some form of icing or drizzle, they don’t have to be.
 Because a light dusting of icing sugar, or edible glitter, such as this Chocolate Cherry Chiffon Bundt Cake, is all that is needed to accent the baked cake.
 So you can be confident of creating a show stopper without the stress of cake decorating!

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.